glasgowm148/ergonaut-handbook/Guides/yield/off-chain.md

 ### Watchers on the Rosen Bridge

-The Rosen Bridge, Ergo's solution for interoperability with other blockchains like Cardano, relies on watchers to maintain its security and efficiency.
-Watchers are responsible for monitoring and validating cross-chain transactions, ensuring they are correctly processed and recorded.
+Watchers are integral to Rosen Bridge, serving as cross-chain oracles.
+They observe and report deposit events on their network to Ergo, contributing to the network's security and expansion.

 #### How to Become a Watcher:
-1. **Technical Setup**: Running a watcher node requires a stable internet connection and a machine that meets the technical specifications detailed in Ergo's documentation.
+1. **Technical Setup**: Running a watcher node requires a stable internet connection and a machine that meets the technical specifications detailed in [Ergo's documentation](https://docs.ergoplatform.com/eco/rosen/rosen-watcher/).

-2. **Stake ERG**: Some watcher roles may require staking ERG as a form of security deposit or to participate in reward distribution mechanisms.
+2. **Provide Collateral**: Each instance requires 800 ERG and 30,000 RSN as collateral.
+This collateral is fully redeemable and the amount is adjustable.
 3. **Monitor Transactions**: Watchers need to continuously monitor cross-chain transactions, validating them according to the protocol's rules.

 4. **Earn Rewards**: Successful watchers earn rewards in ERG, distributed according to their contributions to the network's security and operation.